Hilary, one of our secretaries at work gave me this recipe.

 - Grease and base-line the sponge tins.

-- Put all the cake ingredients into the bowl of the electric mixer
+- Put all the cake ingredients into the bowl of the electric mixer.

-- Switch it on, and allow to combine, slowly at first, and then at high speed as everything becomes incorporated.
+- Switch on, and allow to combine, slowly at first, and then at high speed as everything becomes incorporated.

 - Divide the mixture between the sponge tins, and smooth out, leaving a bit of a dip in the middle of each tin.
+I am simply incapable of gauging how equally-filled my tins are, so I usually weigh them!

 - Remove from the oven and allow to sit for about 5-10 mins